Picometer12/SDRatingsGit/ReadMe.md

 # About Elo Ratings

+A higher elo rating is better.
+With default parameters and a large population, the average rating will be around 1500 and the best of the best (Chess grandmasters and world-class athletes) will be 2600+.
+I imagine our keyword groups will not be so large that the extremes push out quite so far.

 I used [this article](https://mattmazzola.medium.com/understanding-the-elo-rating-system-264572c7a2b4) for the algorithm and default values for constants.

-If the population of keywords were static and we didn't modify the Elo algorithm, the average keyword would be exactly 1500.
-However, if we introduce new keywords to the population and remove or stop rating the bad ones, 1500 will eventually become the average active keyword.
-As long as you keep ratings things, the best will be at the top, it might be worth keeping in time that a 2000 might turn into 1800 over time, and a rating that hasn't been bested in a long time may become inaccurate.
+Something to keep in mind: if we introduce new keywords to the population and remove or stop rating the bad ones, 1500 will eventually become the average active keyword.
+As long as you keep ratings things, the best will be at the top, but it might be worth keeping in mind that a stale 2000 rating might be equivalent to a recently rated 1800.

 # To Do
 - Improve code quality if anyone ever wants to collaborate or contribute
+- More configurability for elo constants, especially to help fresh keywords and tags find their rating.
+- Let keywords be inserted into negative prompts.
+- Add more messaging to the user through Automatic1111's interface instead of through cmd line
 - Add a gradio image near the vote buttons.
 As user generates images using the generate button, add the processed grids to a Queue that will feed into the new gradio image.
 This way you can generate a large batch of images and then come back and rate them back to back without waiting for images to generate.
 - Add ways to add/remove keywords and groups
 - Change all instances of group/groups to tag/tags, which might be a more intuitive name